Planning your budget

 • children's expenses

-Then simply work through the form writing down how much money comes in (income) and how much goes out (expenditure).
-You can choose to either do it for each week, every four weeks, or each month (see the box on the right for how to convert between monthly and weekly payments).
+Once you have these documents, you can work through the form writing down how much money comes in (income) and how much goes out (expenditure).
+You can choose to do it for each week, every four weeks or each month.

 If the amount of money left over is less than zero then you have a deficit (more money going out than coming in).
-If you discover that you have a deficit you should contact your local Citizens Advice, or if you receive welfare benefits, you can contact a personal budget coach at your local Department for Work and Pensions.
+If you discover that you have a deficit, you should contact your local Citizens Advice for support, or if you receive welfare benefits, you can contact a personal budget coach at your local Department for Work and Pensions.

-If you are in debt, there are a number of charities and services which you can contact for support, including:
+If you're in debt, there are a number of charities and services which you can contact for support, including:

 Downloads